anthillsocial/suitcase/README.md

 	ssh root@192.168.1.82
 	password: root

-## Now setup the software and all its dependencies
+## And setup the software and all its dependencies

 	git clone https://github.com/anthillsocial/suitcase.git
 	pacman -S git sox alsa-utils